manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ---

 ### What is Serverless?
-Serverless is a movement which aims to remove many issues typically found with running and maintaining your own servers or services by instead utilising managed cloud services.
+Serverless is a design pattern which aims to remove many issues typically found with running and maintaining your own servers or services by instead utilising managed cloud services.
 This allows development teams to worry less about updating services for security vulnerabilities, managing disaster recovery and redundancy, scaling services for unseen increases in demand, or federating users across services; and instead allows them to focus on delivering value and benefit quickly